Parshwa02/DA_Diwali_Sales_Analysis_python/README.md

 >>>>> Here 'Diwali_Sales_Data.csv' is dataset for this project.
 This dataset is already cleaned and updated dataset using python.

 >>>>> And 'Diwali_Sales_Analysis.ipynb' is a jupyter notebook file for pyhon.
 It contains all the python code for this project.

+>>>>> Here 'Diwali_sales_analysis.pdf' is a pdf containing the final presentation data including EDA and Insights for this project.

+>>>>> And 'Diwali_sales_analysis.pptx' is a ppt version of the same but it is made on online mode of microsoft presentation so there can be some problem if you open in another software.